cds-snc/track-web/README.md

 When running in development mode it is expected that you have a database running locally, accessible via `localhost:27017`.

-To produce some data for the Flask app to display, follow the instructions in the following section.
+To produce some data for the Flask app to display, follow the instructions in [tracker](https://github.com/cds-snc/tracker).

 ## Public domain